Brand-Boosting-GmbH/shopify-theme-preview/README.md

           dir: 'dist'                                       // optional

 ```

-<p>Just write a comment like this:</p>
+<p>To trigger the action write a comment with the defined keyword:</p>

 ![image](https://user-images.githubusercontent.com/77160493/206173680-5e960d83-807d-4205-9d25-b962e6a30091.png)

-<p>After the action finished loading, the table with the preview links should look like this:</p>
+<p>After the action finished loading, the comment will be replaced with a table that contains the links for the Shopify store preview:</p>

 ![image](https://user-images.githubusercontent.com/77160493/206173320-c68ae50a-5afa-48d7-bb70-690612cd1d58.png)